dwjoyce/pythonbook/chapters/Slicing sequences.rst

 Firstly, type this in so we start off with a simple sequence (a string)::

-    >>> s = 'abcde'
+    >>> a_string = 'abcdef'

-That is an *s* for *string*, not the digit 5!
-We can refer to the whole sequence of letters, such as ``print(s)``, and even randomly select an item as we did the previous chapter.
+We can refer to the whole sequence of letters, such as ``print(a_string)``, and even randomly select an item as we did the previous chapter.
 But how would we get at just one of those letters?
-Firstly, think of this string as a sequenece of boxes, each of which contains a single letter:
+Firstly, think of this string as a sequence of boxes, each of which contains a single letter:

 .. image:: /images/alien_pizza/indexing-middle.pdf
     :width: 200 pt